Discord4J/Discord4J/docs/Getting-Started.md

 ## Coming from v2?

-Take a look at our [Migration Guide for v2.x](https://github.com/Discord4J/Discord4J/wiki/Migrating-from-v2.x-to-v3.1)

-## Planning to upgrade from v3.0 to v3.1?

-Take a look at our [Migration Guide for v3.0](https://github.com/Discord4J/Discord4J/wiki/Migrating-from-v3.0-to-v3.1).
+Take a look at our [Migration Guide for v2.x](Migrating-from-v2.x-to-v3.1.md)

 ## First steps

-1. If you want a step by step guide on making a bot, that guides you to making a simple functional bot, check out our [Basic Bot Tutorial](https://github.com/Discord4J/Discord4J/wiki/Basic-Bot-Tutorial-(v3.1)).
+1. If you want a step by step guide on making a bot, that guides you to making a simple functional bot, check out our [Basic Bot Tutorial](Basic-Bot-Tutorial.md).

-2. Read [Music Bot Tutorial](https://github.com/Discord4J/Discord4J/wiki/Music-Bot-Tutorial) for a larger example.
+2. Read [Music Bot Tutorial](Music-Bot-Tutorial.md) for a larger example.
 There are also resources to quickly setup a voice bot in our [README](https://github.com/Discord4J/Discord4J#-voice-and-music).